Quantifying the accuracy of steady states obtained from the Universal Lindblad Equation: Abstract

 \section{Abstract}

-We show that the universal Lindblad equation (ULE) captures steady-state expectation values of observables up to rigorously bounded corrections that scale linearly with the system-bath coupling, $\Gamma$.
-We moreover identify a simple quasilocal transformation, whose application guarantees a {\it relative} deviation generically scaling {to zero with} $\Gamma$, even for observables such as currents whose steady-state values themselves {vanish} in the weak coupling limit.
-This result provides a solution to recently identified limitations on the accuracy of Lindblad-form master equations, which imply significant {relative} errors for observables whose steady-state values vanish with $\Gamma$, while most generic observables are otherwise captured faithfully.
-The transformation allows for high-fidelity computation of sensitive observables while retaining the stability and physicality of a Lindblad-form master equation.
+We show that steady-state expectation values predicted by the universal Lindblad equation (ULE) are accurate up to bounded corrections that scale linearly with the {effective} system-bath coupling, $\Gamma$ {(second order in the microscopic coupling)}.
+We also identify a near-identity, quasilocal ``memory-dressing'' transformation, {used during the derivation of the ULE}, whose {inverse can be applied to achieve} {\it relative} deviations {of observables} that generically scale to zero with $\Gamma$, even for nonequilibrium currents whose steady-state values themselves scale {to zero} with $\Gamma$.
+This result provides a solution to recently identified limitations on the accuracy of Lindblad equations, which highlighted a potential for significant relative errors in currents of conserved quantities.
+The transformation we identify allows for high-fidelity computation of currents in the weak-coupling regime, ensuring thermodynamic consistency and local conservation laws, while retaining the stability and physicality of a Lindblad-form master equation.